Sandrakimiring/Titanic-survival-prediction/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you encounter any problems or have suggestions for improvements.
-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you encounter any problems or have suggestions for improvements.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.